Glareone/OpenAI-ChatGPT-best-practices/natural-language-processing.md

 ## TF-IDF.
 Term Frequency - inverse document frequency
 It's a common technique in which a score is calculated based on how often a word or term appears in one document compared to its more general frequency across the entire collection of documents.

+## ML Logistic Regression for text classification.
+Another useful text analysis technique is to use a classification algorithm, such as logistic regression, to train a machine learning model that classifies text based on a known set of categorizations
+* Can be useful in sentiment analysis and\or opinion mining.